 That set the stage for Abelardo’s highlight-reel finish, as he countered Urrutia’s looping left hook with a perfect tomahawk elbow that connected with the jaw and turned off Urrutia’s lights.
-Referee Muhammad Sulaiman stepped in and stopped the bout at 3:20 of round two.
+Referee Mohamed Sulaiman stepped in and stopped the bout at 3:20 of round two.

 It was a key bounce-back win for Abelardo, who will look to continue scaling the bantamweight ladder.